Virus: Genetic mutation and recombination

 Viruses undergo genetic change by several mechanisms.
 These include a process called antigenic drift where individual bases in the DNA or RNA mutate to other bases.
 Most of these point mutations are "silent"—they do not change the protein that the gene encodes—but others can confer evolutionary advantages such as resistance to antiviral drugs.
 Antigenic shift occurs when there is a major change in the genome of the virus.
 This can be a result of recombination or reassortment.
-When this happens with influenza viruses, pandemics might result.
+The Influenza A virus is highly prone to reassortment; occasionally this has resulted in novel strains which have caused pandemics.
 RNA viruses often exist as quasispecies or swarms of viruses of the same species but with slightly different genome nucleoside sequences.
 Such quasispecies are a prime target for natural selection.

 Segmented genomes confer evolutionary advantages; different strains of a virus with a segmented genome can shuffle and combine genes and produce progeny viruses (or offspring) that have unique characteristics.
 This is called reassortment or 'viral sex'.